Groupe Renault and Solvay collaborate to create a circular economy for EV batteries

 Science company Solvay’s circular ambitions are seen as a key tool to delivering on its ‘One Planet’ sustainability strategy.
 This ambitious blueprint sets out Solvay’s pathway to a 26% reduction in emissions (with a recent SBTI commitment) and 30% reduction in biodiversity pressure by 2030.

 Most people are not aware when they come in contact with a product that has been enabled by a Solvay material or process.
 But every day almost everyone in the world benefits in some way from the company’s invisible influence, which touches numerous areas of both work and homelife, including food and consumer goods, planes, cars, batteries, smart devices, health care applications, water and air purification systems.

 Solvay is part of the wider chemical industry, which plays an indispensable role in the modern economy, converting raw ingredients into materials and compounds.
 In Europe alone, the chemical industry comprises more than 30,000 companies, employs over a million qualified staff and has a combined turnover of €500 billion.

 Solvay’s chemistry and materials provide the raw ingredients for thousands of its client companies.
 Many of these are at the forefront of today’s megatrends, including electrification, healthcare, resource efficiency and the Internet of Things.

-As a key player in so many important value chains, Solvay is positioned as a powerful force for other companies’ circular economy transformations, enabling them to create new forms of value while addressing global challenges.
+As a key player in so many important value chains, Solvay is positioned as a powerful force for other companies’ transformations, enabling them to create new forms of value while addressing global challenges.